 As required by the Water Code (Section 13263), the Regional Board must assure that its regulatory actions implement the Basin Plan.
 Waste discharge requirements must specify limitations that, when met, will assure that water quality objectives will be achieved.
 Where the quality of the water receiving the discharge is better than the established objectives, the Board must assure that the discharge is consistent with the state's antidegradation policy (SWRCB Resolution No. 68-16).
 The Regional Board must also separately consider beneficial uses, and where necessary to protect those uses, specify limitations more stringent than those required to meet established water quality objectives.
 Of course, these obligations apply not only to TDS and nitrogen but also to other constituents that may adversely affect water quality and/or beneficial uses.

 As indicated previously, the Regional Board's regulatory program includes the adoption of waste discharge prohibitions.
 The Board has established prohibitions on discharges of excessively saline wastes and, in certain areas, on discharges from subsurface disposal systems (see "Waste Discharge Prohibitions," above).
 The Board has also adopted other requirements pertaining to the use of subsurface disposal system use, both to assure public health protection and to address TDS and nitrogen-related concerns.
 These include the Regional Board's "Guidelines for Sewage Disposal from Land Developments" [Ref.
 6], which are hereby incorporated by reference, and the minimum lot size requirements for septic system use (see Nonpoint Source section of this Chapter).
+In 2012, the State Water Resources Control Board adopted the Water Quality Control Policy for Siting, Design, Operation and Maintenance of Onsite Wastewater Treatment Systems (OWTS Policy), which is implemented by the Regional Board.

 However, the principal TDS and nitrogen regulatory tool employed by the Regional Board is the issuance of appropriate discharge requirements, in conformance with the legal requirements identified above.
 Several important aspects of this permitting program warrant additional discussion: